 After visiting the Mandalgarh Fort, you can visit the following nearby attractions, which are popular among tourists for representing the rich history of Rajasthan:

-1. Amargarh Fort
+1. Amagarh Fort

 Photo: Tinss / Wikimedia Commons

-The Amargarh fort is located in a town known as Mandal in the Bhilwara district.
+The Amagarh Fort is located in a town known as Mandal in the Bhilwara district.
 It was built by Amar Singh Rathore, who belonged to the Rathore clan.
 The fort was built around the mediaeval period and was a vital defensive structure.
 It was built to protect the royal family from attacks and to oversee the functioning of the ruled region.
 The architecture of the fort showcases the classic Rajput military architecture.
 It consists of watchtowers, bastions, and thick walls.

 Distance From The Mandalgarh: 43 kilometres